-Arkansas Tech University prohibits the offenses of domestic violence, dating violence, sexual assault and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the University community.
+Arkansas Tech University prohibits the offenses of domestic violence, dating violence, sexual assault, stalking, and other forms of sexual misconduct and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the University community.
 Toward that end, Arkansas Tech University issues this statement of policy to inform the campus community of our programs to address domestic violence, dating violence, sexual assault, and stalking as well as the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, which will be followed regardless of whether the incident occurs on or off campus when it is reported to a University official.